dsedivec/ansible-plugins/README.md

   Note: this should probably be replaced by [`ansible-vault`][vault] once Ansible 1.5 is released.

-* [`symlink` module][symlink_mod]: A module that solely creates symbolic links.
-Its main selling point, and where it differs from Ansible's built-in `file` module, is that it lets you create relative links.

 * `dns` lookup plug-in: Lets you resolve host names to their IP addresses.
 This very simple module just calls `gethostbyname` for now, so it surely won't cover all use cases, and it definitely